gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **15w35a**
 - Zombies and Zombie Pigmen spawn in this version with noAI.
 This allows for various NoAI mobs including Villagers and Drowneds
+- From 15w34a (1.9 snapshot) to 1.12.1[1], and 1.13 to 1.13.2[2], being inside of a nether portal and throwing an ender pearl will multiply the player's coordinates by ⅛ if performed in the Overworld, or 8 if performed in the Nether.
+This can be done to easily reach the world border.
+This is safest to perform on the nether roof, because the player can be spawned inside of a wall if performed below the roof, or take a dip into a lava lake.
+The same may happen in the overworld, but performing the warp at a Y level higher than most terrain (y=100 typically is sufficient) will cause the pearl to simply fall to the surface, allowing for safe teleportation

 **15w35d**
 - By placing 256 block states in a single chunk, the chunk can corrupt and potentially replace random blocks, potentially allowing for various discontinued blocks